From the Indiana School Journal: Volume 30, page 685, c. 1885

 In the light of these principles the stages in spelling are four.

-3. The spelling of the necessary words when the thought is fixed upon the idea which is being expressed, a still more difficult work.
+1. Copy-work, the simplest form of spelling.2.
+The reproduction, in dictation exercises, of words previously learned, a more difficult form of spelling.3.
+The spelling of the necessary words when the thought is fixed upon the idea which is being expressed, a still more difficult work.

-4. The analysis of difficult combinations with a statement of the reasons for their difficulty, work the most complex of the four kinds.
+4. The analysis of difficult combinations with a statement of the reasons for their difficulty, a work the most complex of the four kinds.

 A pupil should be required to copy accurately and readily before he is given the more difficult work of reproducing from memory.
 "That which we know thoroughly," was said by Jacotot, "contains the explanation of the unknown."
 "The end is in the beginning."